Agriculture in India: Output

 As of 2011, India had a large and diverse agricultural sector, accounting, on average, for about 16% of GDP and 10% of export earnings.
-India's arable land area of 159.7 million hectares (394.6 million acres) is the second largest in the world, after the United States.
-Its gross irrigated crop area of 82.6 million hectares (215.6 million acres) is the largest in the world.
+India's arable land area of 1,597,000 km2 (394.6 million acres) is the second largest in the world, after the United States.
+Its gross irrigated crop area of 826,000 km2 (215.6 million acres) is the largest in the world.
 India is among the top three global producers of many crops, including wheat, rice, pulses, cotton, peanuts, fruits and vegetables.
 Worldwide, as of 2011, India had the largest herds of buffalo and cattle, is the largest producer of milk and has one of the largest and fastest growing poultry industries.

 Major products and yields

 The following table presents the 20 most important agricultural products in India, by economic value, in 2009.
 Included in the table is the average productivity of India's farms for each produce.
 For context and comparison, included is the average of the most productive farms in the world and name of country where the most productive farms existed in 2010.
 The table suggests India has large potential for further accomplishments from productivity increases, in increased agricultural output and agricultural incomes.

 In 2019, as per Food and Agriculture Organization Corporate Statistical Database (FAOSTAT) data, India produces various agriculture products in following values:

 In addition to growth in total output, agriculture in India has shown an increase in average agricultural output per hectare in last 60 years.
 The table below presents average farm productivity in India over three farming years for some crops.
-Improving road and power generation infrastructure, knowledge gains and reforms has allowed India to increase farm productivity between 40% to 500% over 40 years.
+Improving road and power generation infrastructure, knowledge gains and reforms has allowed India to increase farm productivity between 40% and 500% over 40 years.
 India's recent accomplishments in crop yields while being impressive, are still just 30% to 60% of the best crop yields achievable in the farms of developed as well as other developing countries.
 Additionally, despite these gains in farm productivity, losses after harvest due to poor infrastructure and unorganised retail cause India to experience some of the highest food losses in the world.